oetc/store-front-test/README.md

 * Better use of BS3 panels for top lists
 * Better use of Thumbnails > Custom Content for featured items
 * How you approach SEO through the use of Titles, Meta Descriptions, etc
-* How you approach page load speed through the
+* How you handle the multi-column Brands dropdown using stock boostrap

 #### What we are not looking for.
 No Bootstrap customization needed.
 Stock Bootstrap is all we want and the only CSS file we want called.
 We are not looking for a redesign of the front page.
 We certainly will tackle that, but for this test we are merely looking for a recreation of the front page using BS3 versus the current BS2.
 Also, the links don’t need to go anywhere, there should be a single index.html file and all the dependencies (images, etc) to make that page render, but no additional pages.